-Are you left handed?
-We have a selection of left handed banjos just for you!
-Choose from left handed open-back and resonator banjos.
-We carry the popular Deering Goodtime left handed banjo, a beginner open-back.
-If you are looking for a beginner resonator banjo or bluegrass banjo, the Deering Goodtime 2 left handed banjo is a beginner’s favorite.
-We also carry several left handed Gold Tone models like the Cripple Creek 100 Plus left handed banjo.
-Not all of our left handed banjos are for beginners.
-We have several professional left handed banjos as well.
-The Deering Sierra Mahogany left handed banjo is a professional bluegrass banjo made for left handed players.
+Are you left-handed?
+We have a selection of left-handed banjos just for you!
+Most of Deering’s most popular banjos are available for left-handed players.
+Choose from left-handed open-back and resonator banjos.
+We carry the popular Deering Goodtime left-handed banjo, a beginner open-back.
+If you are looking for a beginner resonator banjo or bluegrass banjo, the Deering Goodtime 2 left-handed banjo is a beginner’s favorite.
+Not all of our left-handed banjos are for beginners.
+We have several professional left-handed banjos as well.
+The Deering Sierra Mahogany left-handed banjo is a professional bluegrass banjo made for left-handed players.

 The Deering Goodtime Left Handed banjo produces a vibrant ringing tone from its natural finished violin grade maple rim.
 Easy to play!
 Durable and easy to maintain!
 At only 4 pounds, the weight makes it ideal for both children and adults to play and to travel with conveniently.

 The Deering Goodtime Americana is the first 5-string banjo from Deering to be fitted with their new Grand 12″ rim, giving this banjo a stronger bass response and warmer tone.
 The fullness and warmth of the larger rim is further enhanced by the addition of a 12″ Renaissance banjo head which beautifully complements the instrument both visually and sonically.

 Just like its little cousin, the Goodtime banjo, the Deering Goodtime 2 is rich on sound and value.
 The Goodtime 2 comes built with a resonator that gives it that bright and big bluegrass sound.
 Made with care and precision, it offers quality and playability in an affordable package for players of all levels.